-Sign in into your WordPress site and open Users > Your Profile from the left sidebar.
-Profile settings will open where you can customize the look of the dashboard, frontend profile and others.
+Sign in to your WordPress site and open Users > Your Profile from the left sidebar.
+Profile settings will open where you can customize the look of the dashboard, frontend profile, and others.

 While writing posts, this will be your default screen.

 It contains options to manage texts like bold, italic, bullets and numbering, paragraph alignment and hyperlinks.
 This is the visual editor of WordPress.

 If you’re not interested in these options and want to use just the text editor, disable the Visual Editor from your profile page.
 But I am not recommending you to do so as you will get comfortable writing with the visual editor.

 Next, you can customize the dashboard color.
 WordPress provides eight different color schemes and choose your favorite from them.